 As noted above, from the time of our formation until the closing of our initial public offering, we were a "qualified REIT subsidiary" of Bimini.
-However, under applicable Treasury Regulations, if Bimini failed to qualify as a REIT in any of its 2009 through 2013 taxable years, unless Bimini's failure to qualify as a REIT was subject to relief under as described below under "-Failure to Qualify," we would be prevented from electing to qualify as a REIT prior to the fifth calendar year following the year in which Bimini failed to qualify.
+However, under applicable Treasury Regulations, if Bimini failed to qualify as a REIT in any of its 2009 through 2013 taxable years, unless Bimini's failure to qualify as a REIT was subject to relief as described below under "-Failure to Qualify," we would be prevented from electing to qualify as a REIT prior to the fifth calendar year following the year in which Bimini failed to qualify.

 Qualified REIT Subsidiaries.
-A corporation that is a "qualified REIT subsidiary" is not treated as a corporation separate from its parent REIT.
-A "qualified REIT subsidiary" is disregarded for U.S. federal income tax purposes, and all assets, liabilities, and items of income, deduction, and credit of a "qualified REIT subsidiary" are treated as assets, liabilities, and items of income, deduction, and credit of the REIT.
 A "qualified REIT subsidiary" is a corporation, other than a TRS, all of the capital stock of which is owned by the REIT and that has not elected to be a TRS.
+A corporation that is a "qualified REIT subsidiary" is disregarded for U.S. federal income tax purposes from its parent REIT, and all assets, liabilities, and items of income, deduction, and credit of a "qualified REIT subsidiary" are treated as assets, liabilities, and items of income, deduction, and credit of the REIT for U.S. federal income tax purposes.
 Thus, in applying the requirements described herein, any "qualified REIT subsidiary" that we own will be ignored, and all assets, liabilities, and items of income, deduction, and credit of such subsidiary will be treated as our assets, liabilities, and items of income, deduction, and credit for all purposes of the Code, including the REIT qualification tests.

 Other Disregarded Entities and Partnerships.
 An unincorporated domestic entity, such as a partnership or limited liability company that has a single owner, generally is not treated as an entity separate from its parent for U.S. federal income tax purposes.
 An unincorporated domestic entity with two or more owners generally is treated as a partnership for U.S. federal income tax purposes.
-In the case of a REIT that is a partnership that has other partners, the REIT is treated as owning its proportionate share of the assets of the partnership and as earning its allocable share of the gross income of the partnership for purposes of the applicable REIT qualification tests.
-For purposes of the 10% value test (see "-Asset Tests"), our proportionate share is based on our proportionate interest in the equity interests and certain debt securities issued by the partnership.
+In the case of a REIT that is a partner in a partnership that has other partners, the REIT is treated as owning its proportionate share of the assets of the partnership and as earning its allocable share of the gross income of the partnership for purposes of the applicable REIT qualification tests.
+For purposes of the 10% value test (see "-Asset Tests"), our proportionate share is based on our proportionate interest in the equity interests and certain debt securities issued by such partnership.
 For all of the other asset and income tests, our proportionate share is based on our proportionate interest in the capital interests in the partnership.
 Thus, our proportionate share of the assets, liabilities, and items of income of any partnership, joint venture, or limited liability company that is treated as a partnership for U.S. federal income tax purposes in which we acquire an interest, directly or indirectly, will be treated as our assets and gross income for purposes of applying the various REIT qualification requirements.